 A vibrantly coloured, easy and versatile stewed rhubarb recipe that can be enjoyed with yogurt, custard or ice cream.
 Or try it as a topping on porridge or muesli.

-Stewed rhubarb brings back childhood memories of harvesting produce from our veggie garden and orchard, and preparing stewed, bottled and baked fruits.
+Stewed rhubarb brings back childhood memories of harvesting produce from our veggie garden and orchard.
+Then preparing stewed, bottled and baked fruits.

 I remember coming home from school to a dining table piled high with apples for coring.
 And then enjoying the resultant crumbles for afternoon tea.